ahmadwyne/ahmadwyne/README.md

 Here are some of my favorite projects I've worked on:

-- **[Skill Swap]**: A platform where users can exchange skills with others, providing an opportunity for skill development and learning through collaboration. 🔧
+- **[[Skill Swap](https://github.com/ahmadwyne/skill-swap)]**: A platform where users can exchange skills with others, providing an opportunity for skill development and learning through collaboration. 🔧
-- **[eVMS]**: A vehicle modification and repair mobile application made with java. ⚡
+- **[[eVMS](https://github.com/strawberryeleven/eVMS)]**: A vehicle modification and repair mobile application made with java. ⚡
-- **[UML Editor]**: A desktop-based UML design tool developed in Java to create, edit, and manage class diagrams, and use-case diagrams for software construction and design projects. 💡
+- **[[UML Editor](https://github.com/ahmadwyne/UML-Software---SCD-Project)]**: A desktop-based UML design tool developed in Java to create, edit, and manage class diagrams, and use-case diagrams for software construction and design projects. 💡

 You can check out the full list of projects in my repositories.

 ## Contact Me 📬

 - LinkedIn: [Ahmad Wyne's LinkedIn](https://www.linkedin.com/in/ahmad-wyne-179511253/)
-- Email: [Your Email Here] ✉️
+- Email: [ahmad.wyne748@gmail.com] ✉️

 Feel free to reach out for collaborations, questions, or just to connect!
 I’m always open to new opportunities and challenges. 🤝